 According to leaked documents obtained by the Associated Press, the president plans to shrink Bears Ears National Monument by nearly 85 percent and reduce Grand Staircase-Escalante National Monument by almost half.

 The plan would gut the 1.35 million-acre Bears Ears to only 201,397 acres and the 1.87 million-acre Grand Staircase-Escalante to just 997,490 acres.
 This is a collective loss of more than two million acres of formerly protected land.

 Trump, who will travel to Utah on Monday to formerly announce the decision, is making the move after Interior Sec.
 Ryan Zinke made recommendations to his boss to sharply downsize the two monuments.

-Trump's plan to shrink the two monuments came after a review by Interior Sec.
-Ryan Zinke that the president ordered in April.
 Fossil fuel-linked advocates have long targeted the areas for oil, gas and coal resources within and around the monuments' boundaries.
-According to Zinke's leaked memo, Grand Staircase-Escalante sits atop "several billion tons" of coal.
+According to Zinke's leaked memo from his nationwide monuments review over the summer, Grand Staircase-Escalante sits atop "several billion tons" of coal.
 Coal and oil reserves also surround Bears Ears.

 Environmental groups and tribal leaders have responded to the Associated Press' report with sharp condemnation.
 The Wilderness Society and the Native American Rights Fund have released maps of the proposed land reduction.

 "It is no surprise that the Trump Administration is bowing to special interests, including the oil and mining companies, and these maps show how extreme his plans are for some of the most treasured and culturally significant lands in our nation," said Jamie Williams, president of The Wilderness Society.